ImageMagick/Usage-Markdown/draw/index.md

     The simplest technique for handling draw text strings is to use a single quote for the wrapping shell argument.
     This however means that to include an apostrophe in the drawn string you need to leave the shells 'single quote mode' and supply that apostrophe outside the shells single quotes.

-    For example here is how to handle the four special characters I talked about.
+    For example, here is how to handle the four special characters I talked about.

     ~~~
     convert -size 250x50 xc:none  -box white  -pointsize 20 -gravity center \